To do anything right, you need a plan.

 Onsite Optimization:

-Make a list of your backlinks and what pages they link to
+Make a list of your backlinks and the pages they link to.

 Quality Assurance